 Review of the Intex Challenger K2 on the water

 If you have got some experience with inflatable kayaks, you will also notice that the material is not as thick as used for high-quality inflatables.
 So, the boat skin can’t be very resistant and solid.
 Therefore, you should really try to avoid any contact with the ground.
-Be also careful outside with the kayak that there are no sharp stones or branches on the ground.
+Be also careful outside the water with the kayak that there are no sharp stones or branches on the ground.

 Dismantling the kayak